 The flight over to the space station was short and uneventful.

-Strange, giant symbols adorned the outside of the station; most likely a welcome or name, but I had no idea what language they were in, nor what they meant.
+Strange, giant symbols adorned the outside of the station.
+Most likely a welcome or name, but I had no idea what language they were in, nor what they meant.
 A fleet of freighters, resembling an armada of sailing ships anchored in a port of call, were parked near the station in perfect formation.

 Tegiko was as wealthy as a Gek could be, dressed in a lavish gold and pearl coloured exosuit.
-A large spherical head piece encircled the top part of his head like a crown, most likely concealing some sort of technological wizardry, possibly connected directly to enhance his brain.
+A large spherical head piece encircled the top part of his head like a crown, most likely concealing some sort of technological wizardry, which connected directly to enhance his brain.
 At least that was the impression it gave me.
 “Welcome, Ambassador,” Tegiko said, bowing to kiss Aria’s hand.

 “Good to see you again, Tegiko,” she replied.